 35.3.3.1a Link ID

 A link ID is a numeric value that corresponds to a tuple consisting of Operating Class, Operating Channel, and BSSID of the AP affiliated with the AP MLD.
-An AP MLD shall assign a unique link ID, that is lower than 15, to each of its affiliated APs and shall not change the assigned link IDs during the lifetime of each of the BSSes setup by the AP MLD.
+Each AP affiliated with an AP MLD has a link ID that is smaller than 15.
+An AP affiliated with an AP MLD shall not have the same link ID as another AP affiliated with the same AP MLD.
+The link ID shall not change for the lifetime of the BSS that is set up on the link associated with the link ID nor for the lifetime of any BSS of the other AP(s) affiliated with the same AP MLD. (#11324, 10231, 13868)

 NOTE 1 – The Link ID subfield in Reduced Neighbor Report element is set to 15 to indicate an AP that is not affiliated with an AP MLD or if the reporting AP does not have information of the reported AP (see 9.4.2.170.2 (Neighbor AP Information field)).
 Therefore, an AP MLD does not assign link ID value 15 to any of its affiliated AP.